vltmedia/TaxButler/README.md

 5. Wait.
 Depending on how many Orders you're trying to log, this may take a bit since the Butler will need to open each Order card and wait till loaded.
 6. Click the `Update Catagories` button to make sure your Catagories per Order are nice and cleaned up.

-## Exporting To JSON
+## Exporting To JSON & CSV
-Click any of the Download Buttons to download a JSON file containg  your Orders in the format of:
+Click any of the Download Buttons to download JSON & CSV files containg your Orders in the format of:

 ```json
 {